 Partners must also pay state taxes on company income on their personal tax returns.
-Additionally, California companies must file Form 565, Company Income Statement.
-In addition to California taxes, there are always federal income taxes and employer taxes.
+In addition, California companies must file Form 565, Company Income Statement.
+Along with California taxes, there are also federal income taxes and employer taxes to consider.
 For more information, refer to IRS Publications 334, Tax Guide for Small Business and 583, Taxpayers Starting a Business.
 Before starting a business, it is important to create a business plan.

 This plan should include all aspects of the business such as sales, marketing, advertising, promotion and placement.
 The Small Business Administration website provides a tutorial on how to create a business plan.
 Due to its many advantages, entrepreneurs are more likely to find success when starting their businesses in California.
 To get started, you will need to obtain a California State Employer Identification Number (EIN), which is used for tax purposes and other state and federal documents to identify your business.

 For help deciding the location of your business, contact the California Business Investment Services unit of the Governor's Office of Economic Development (Go-Biz).
 Additionally, California Government Online to Desktops offers CalGold Business Permit Assistance, which is a database of regulated industries.
 For more information on forming an LLC or corporation in California, refer to How to Form an LLC in California and How to Form a Corporation in California.
 As chairman of the executive board of the California Manufacturer Technology Association &, I have seen firsthand how proximity between businesses can help smaller companies make important connections, strengthen relationships and deliver products more quickly.
 There are several requirements for starting a business in California so that it can operate legally and efficiently.
 It is important to note that California is known as a relatively high-tax state.